Rush Limboy here having more fun than a human being should be allowed to have, dubbed a national treasure.

 I believe without the bill, it's going to be harder to enforce the border.

-The status quo is unacceptable.
+The status quo was unacceptable.

-And uh I want to thank those senators on both sides of the aisle who understand the time is now to move a comprehensive piece of legislation.
+And I want to thank those senators on both sides of the aisle who understand the time is now to move a comprehensive piece of legislation.

 The White House will stay engaged.